 Oil Of Your Choosing – Some

 A quick note about the measurements: Fuck measurements.
-That’s the beauty of fucking around in your kitchen, there’s no need to follow a recipe.
 So.
 Preheat your oven to 425 degrees.
 While it’s getting hot, peel some russet potatoes.
 About four large ones, or six smaller ones…or a completely different number if you have enormous baking sheets.

 Or a few less if you’re doing You know what, fuck it, just eyeball it and get to peeling.
 When that’s done, cut the potatoes into quarter-inch sticks.
 You know, french fry size.
 Don’t worry about getting them all the same size.
 Yes, this means they won’t bake evenly and you’ll have to deal with the nightmare of eating super-crispy fries mixed in with perfectly-cooked fries.
 Sorry.

 Throw the uncooked fries into a large mixing bowl and fill the bowl with cold water.
 Let them soak for about ten minutes and then drain.
 Repeat, and let soak for about five minutes this time.
 What you’re doing here is getting as much of the starch out of the potatoes as you can in a short amount of time, which helps them to cook up crispy instead of soggy.
-Fuck soggy french fries.
-You could let them soak for hours if you wanted, but who the fuck plans to eat fries that far in advance?
+A weekend in Hell is better than soggy french fries.
+You could let them soak for hours if you wanted, but who plans to eat fries that far in advance?
 Drain the fries, put them on a towel and pat them dry.
 Pat them again with a paper towel and get them as dry as you can.

 Now throw them into a dry mixing bowl and add the oil of your choice.
 The amount here is going to depend on how many fries you’re cooking and how health conscious you are.
 You could probably get away with as little as one tablespoon.
 More than three would probably be kinda stupid.
 You’re an American, there’s a good chance you’re gonna die of heart disease or diabetes, so just decide how much later in life you’d like that to happen and measure your oil accordingly.
 If you wind up using a little less, you might want to line your sheet pan with some sort of baking paper so things don’t get sticky later on.